kogakure/website-hugo-stefanimhoff.de/app/content/articles/2016/hugo-jekyll-migration.md

 I really like the idea of [Gatsby](https://github.com/gatsbyjs/gatsby), because it uses React templates to build static sites.
 But currently it’s unusable, because it bundles all articles into *one* JavaScript file.
 Sure, this allows to browse the website offline and with instant page changes.
 But having a 500-800 KB JavaScript file is just not a thing I’ll ever allow.
 If Gatsby would allow to decide on smaller Webpack bundle packages (e. g. a bundle for a *tag* or a *year*) it would be an option.

 ## Choosing Hugo
-In the end the features of Hugo were just do good and after testing it for some days I decided to use it, despite having no clue of Go.
+In the end the features of Hugo were just too good and after testing it for some days I decided to use it, despite having no clue of Go.

 The first thing which is surprising: Hugo is a binary, which is cross platform and after installing it, that’s it.
 It’s as easy on a Mac as this: